 With aligned innovation, demand, and supply plans, companies grow sales revenue while at the same time lowering operating costs.
-Companies tell us that they become more opportunistic in the marketplace and increase market share.
+Companies realize more opportunity in the marketplace and an increase in market share by streamlining these plans.
 The supply organization better anticipates capacity needs, which improves its ability to fulfill orders on time.

 More credible information is given to the Board and The Street.
 That builds trust that the leadership team will deliver on their promises and goals.

 “Because of the way the process allows us to look ahead and be proactive, we can also see billions of dollars of opportunity cost savings way into the future.
 Our ROI will be measured in billions of dollars every year for the next decade.”
 Jim Dwyer, U.S. Army Materiel Command – US Army Materiel Command success story

 “The IBP Management Business Review is one of the most valued activities for me.
 In ninety minutes, each month, we gain insights on the business challenges.
 We get visibility of gaps and how to close them.
 It helps inform me of the risks and opportunities in the business.
 It’s how we make sure we’re being responsive to customers and driving growth in revenue and profits.”
 Tom Pigott, Chief Financial Officer, Marzetti and Lancaster Colony Corporation – Marzetti success story

 - How do you plan for something that you can’t predict?
 Lessons from Coronavirus

 - Should you throw out your Integrated Business Planning process in the current environment of uncertainty?

 - Integrated Business Planning Is Key to Making Annual Planning a ‘Significant Non-Event’

 - Hey CFOs – Are You Seeing the Right Stuff?